ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_operation.md

 The user can use this service to create a trajectory in the [joint space]{: .popup} by move_group.
 The user inputs the angle of the target joint and the total time of the trajectory.

 - `/open_manipulator/moveit/set_kinematics_pose` ([open_manipulator_msgs/SetKinematicsPose]{: .popup})
 The user can use this service to create a trajectory in the [task space]{: .popup} by move_group.
-The user inputs the kinematics pose(orientation only) of the OpenManipulator end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.
+The user inputs the kinematics pose(orientation only) of the OpenManipulator-X end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.

 **TIP**: If you would like to use inverse kinematics with `position_only`, check `open_manipulator_moveit` -> `config` -> `kinematics.yaml` and set `position_only_ik` parameter to **True**.
 {: .notice--success}